geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 The everything like they entire pattern is completely clear.

 ##### **Chenyu** [[00:23:05](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1385)]
 Yeah, so I think one one thing will be really interesting.
-Not necessarily llama, but.
+Not necessarily LLaMA, but.
 So we talk a lot about like the buffers we stores in the four words.
 So that is needed for backwards.
 And this tools can show like what's being stored in the four words later used in.

 ##### **Geohot** [[00:23:25](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1405)]
 Backward will be useful.